 Grace to you!

-“Tell me” a skeptic asked, “How a poor man from Nazareth could God?”
+"Tell me," a skeptic asked, "How a poor man from Nazareth could be God?"

-You may have been confronted with this or similar questions.
-Some believe the history of Jesus is so commonplace, so ordinary, that he couldn’t be God.
+Someone may have confronted you with this or similar questions.
+Some believe the history of Jesus is so commonplace, so ordinary, that he couldn't be God.

 Nothing is new under the sun.
-Questions like this were asked in the days of Jesus.
-“Can it be that the authorities really know that this is the Christ?
-Yet we know where this man comes from; and when the Christ appears, no one will know where he comes from,” (Jn 7:27) so said the skeptics.
-In other words, they doubted the identity of Jesus as the Christ because they felt “it’s too ordinary to be true.”
+During the time of the Lord, many asked questions like the one above.
+"Can it be that the authorities really know that this is the Christ?
+Yet we know where this man comes from, and when the Christ appears, no one will know where he comes from" (Jn 7:27), so said the skeptics.
+In other words, they doubted the identity of Jesus as the Christ because they felt "it's too ordinary to be true."

 Every day, similar refrains are heard in the hearts and on the lips of many people.
-As a consequence, many errors about the identity of Jesus are preached, such as Jesus the superman, Jesus as one who was adopted to become God by God the Father, Jesus as a moral teacher, and all the other made-up stories.
-Venerable Bishop Sheen called this old errors and new labels.
+Many errors about the identity of Jesus are preached also.
+Such errors include the following: Jesus is the superman.
+Some see Jesus as one who was adopted to become God by God the Father (adoptionism).
+Some claim Jesus is merely a moral teacher like many others.
+There are numerous other claims.
+Venerable Bishop Sheen called these sorts of heretical teachings, old errors, and new labels.

 Who is Jesus?
 Jesus himself never spared confronting skeptics who confused his identity.
-He knew their hearts and he knew their thoughts.
+He knew their hearts and their thoughts.
 God, and only God, can read the innermost part of the human heart (cf Ps 139:2).
-Jesus read theirs so well that he answered their doubts with reference to what they did not know, namely, the Father.
+Jesus read theirs so well that he answered their doubts concerning what they did not know, namely, the Father.
 If they knew God the Father, they would have known the Son as well.
-Ignorance of God the Father is ignorance of God the Son; and ignorance of Jesus Christ is ignorance of the mystery of the Trinity.
+Ignorance of God the Father is ignorance of God the Son, and ignorance of Jesus Christ is ignorance of the mystery of the Trinity.

 If we can connect with Jesus Christ, allow him to lead us to the knowledge between him and his Father this Lent, we will discover what the mystics say, “I found him.
 The one whom my soul loves.”